 Color: Any solid color is allowed but black is the most common color, gray is very rarely found within the breed.

-Character: The Morgan is a loyal horse that is brave and strong, they have a kind nature and don’t spook easily.
+Character: Morgans are loyal horses that are brave and strong, they have a kind nature and don’t spook easily.

 Country of Origin: USA